Sh950/car-rental-reservations-system-java/README.md

 Represents a date with support for validity checks, comparisons, and difference calculations.

 Key Features:

-Ensures proper date validation (leap years, valid days/months).

-Provides utility methods like equals(Date other), before(Date other), and after(Date other).

-Features

 Data Validation: Ensures all inputs (dates, car types, etc.) adhere to specified rules.